theunoptimized/PranjaliJo.com/README.md

 ## What I Do

-### 🎤 Keynote Speaking
+### 🎤 Conference Speaking
 World Models, AI, leadership, human resilience, the future of work, women in tech.

 ### 🚀 Product Marketing
-Scaling narratives for frontier AI products and emerging technologies.
+Scaling narratives for frontier AI products and emerging technologies @ NVIDIA.

 ### 🤖 AI Exploration
 Making AI more human, accessible, and emotionally intelligent.